AshdarPartners/LegacyData/README.md

 # Licensing
 I believe that none of this code is encumbered.
 If you diagree, let me know.

+# Testing Requirement
+This requires Pester 4.x, but does not support 5.x or higher.
+It's probably best to use something like:
+Install-Module -Name Pester -MaximumVersion 4.99.9999

+If you have not installed Pester on your computer before, you may be 'stuck' with version 3.4.1.
+In that case, this worked for me:
+Install-Module -Name Pester -MaximumVersion 4.99.9999 -Force -SkipPublisherCheck

+If you are testing the type of data source that requires a credential, you'll need to create one and have it available to the environment before running the Tests scripts.
+The PowerShell password or secrets "vault" module/technology seems to be a few months away from being released, so you will probably need to make due with a globally-scoped $Credential of some sort.

+#FIXME Need a good tactic for providing credentials for testing database managers like SqlServer.

 # Recent Work
 When it comes to RDBMS, I am a SQL Server person.